 You must use Exchange Online PowerShell to make the change.
 Unfortunately, you can't currently do this directly in Outlook or Outlook on the web.

 What do you need to know before you begin?

 Estimated time to complete each procedure: 3 minutes.

 If you want to place a mailbox on In-Place Hold and Litigation Hold so the retention limit is ignored, make sure the mailbox has an Exchange Online (Plan 2) user license.

-You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Recipients" section in the Feature permissions in Exchange Online topic.
+You need permissions before you can do this procedure or procedures.
+To see what permissions you need, see the "Recipients" section in the Feature permissions in Exchange Online article.

 Change how long permanently deleted items are kept